LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * move SamplesTabbedGridPanel from LKSM to ui-components
     * move CHECKED_OUT_BY_FIELD and INVENTORY_COLS constants to ui-components
     * Picklist implementation using SamplesTabbedGridPanel
+    * split out RemoveFromPicklistMenuItem so it can be used on the app side like AddToPicklistMenuItem

 ### version 2.91.0
 *Released*: 2 November 2021